Highfire1/sfu-prerequisites-parsing/README.md

 You will need an `OPENROUTER_API_KEY` in a `.env` file.

-Parsing one course costs 2.3 cents on average (so far)
+Parsing one course costs ~0.1 cents on average (estimate)

 ### Currently Known Issues